Upodi/dotnet-sdk/README.md

 ```

 ### Working with Customers
 List all customers.
-Options to list all or paged results.
+Options to limited list all or paged results.
+See limited lists below.
 ```
 var customers = upodi.Customers.List(all: true);
 ```